 Texting also promotes a more relaxed and open work culture.
 When it comes to the small nitty-gritty tasks and responsibilities that you need an employee to do, consider sending them a text reminder.
 It’s a supportive and more casual way to reach out to someone.
 It’s not the best idea to rely solely on texting for work plans, but when it comes to quick and easy messages, texting can be a great resource.
 Not only will it save you time from drafting up an official detached email, but it will make employees more comfortable when it comes down to communicating collaborative ideas with the company.
 Since texting is a more personal form of interaction, the employee will feel valued from receiving a text from you.

 People are on Their Phones Constantly Already

 Americans check their phones 46 times a day.
 Unsurprisingly, across all age groups, individuals are even checking their phone within the first few minutes of waking up.
 It’s far too easy to scroll subconsciously, ignoring email subject lines or social media notifications.
 Yet when it comes to text notifications, those are much more difficult to overlook.
 Our phones have become a great tool for a variety of obligations.
-We are able to pay our groceries with the click of a button through an application.
+We are able to pay our groceries with the press of a button on our phones.
 We map our every direction.
 We are able to see the faces of people we know across the world in real time.
 We rely on this instrument for everything.
-Texting is only going to become bigger and bigger in the workplace.
+Texting is only going to become bigger in the workplace.
 There are so many new technologies emerging, it can be overwhelming.
 Using something your employees already know so well (such as texting) can be a relief from time to time.